Understanding Tenant Eviction in Belgium (2025)

 Legal Foundations of Eviction

-The eviction procedure is primarily governed by the Belgian Judicial Code, specifically articles 1344bis to 1344septies.
+The eviction procedure is primarily governed by the Belgian Judicial Code, specifically articles 1344bis to 1344septies, and the Law of February 6, 1991 on the tenancy of buildings intended for lease.
 These articles outline the precise steps a landlord must follow to obtain a legal eviction.
 An eviction can only be carried out after a judicial decision, ensuring that the tenant's rights are respected throughout the process.

 Reasons for Eviction